Roof Types

 Unlike the other types of roof materials, synthetic roofing is easily accessible and comes in a wide range of beautiful styles, including slate and cedar shake.
 What makes synthetic roofing the best choice is that it is virtually maintenance-free and a long-lasting option.
 A synthetic cedar shake roof for instance, can last you well over 50 years without almost zero maintenance.
 The most you’ll need to do is wash it off every now and then.

-Rubber Roof
+Rubber Shingles

-Extreme weather conditions are one of the main reasons rubber roofs are recommended by roofing contractors worldwide.
+Extreme weather conditions are one of the main reasons rubber shingles are recommended by roofing contractors worldwide.
 Hail and wind are two of the most significant factors in impact damage, and rubber shingles are your best defense against hail, wind, and more.